 On average, Sitges sees 310 sunny days per year and mild temperatures in the winter months.
 Even though the water temperatures are cool, you’ll commonly have beach days all winter long.
 A walk on Passeig Maritim, the coastal promenade, is a nice activity after sunbathing.
 The strip is full of boutiques, cafes, and ocean-view bars, many of which are open through the winter.

 Besides the beach, promenade, and brilliant church, the food in Sitges is delicious.
-Tapas are a must in the region and one of the best restaurants to enjoy them is El Cabel.
+Tapas are a must in the region, and one of the best restaurants to enjoy them is El Cabel.
 It’s an airy tapas place that’s always full in the summer season, but you’ll have no problem getting a table in the winter.
-Another great dinner option is La Picara, a Basque-style restaurant that serves exquisite pinxos.
+Another great dinner option is La Picara, a Basque-style restaurant that serves exquisite pintxos.

 By Robe Trotting

-There are historic sights and buildings around every corner and you can easily spend a whole week in the city without running out of things to do and see.
+There are historical sights and buildings around every corner, and you can easily spend a whole week in the city without running out of things to do and see.
 Make sure you visit the cathedral El Alcazar and Monasterio de San Juan de Los Reyes.
 It’s worth going for a stroll along the river that divides the old town from the rest of the city as you will cross beautiful medieval bridges like the Azarcuiel Bridge.

-You might enjoy a Christmas market if you’re there at the right time, otherwise, winter is the perfect time to indulge in Toledo’s finest marzipan and snuggle up with a hot drink in one of the many cafes to warm up.
+You might enjoy a Christmas market if you’re there at the right time.
+Otherwise, winter is the perfect time to indulge in Toledo’s finest marzipan and snuggle up with a hot drink in one of the many cafes to warm up.
 With some luck, you might even get to see the picturesque snow-covered ancient town.

 By Brainy Backpackers

 Villajoyosa is another charming town in the Costa Blanca region of Spain.
 This colorful little town will leave you in awe when wandering through its narrow streets.
 Villajoyosa is an ideal destination for those who’d love to embrace a peaceful environment during their winter break.
-The name of the town means “joyful” and it literally lives up to this title.
+The name of the town means “joyful,” and it literally lives up to this title.

-Apart from having a historic value, Villajoyosa is also known for its chocolate, sandy beaches, nearby fishing houses, and perfect climate in winter.
+Apart from having a historical value, Villajoyosa is also known for its chocolate, sandy beaches, nearby fishing houses, and perfect climate in winter.
 Those who’d love to mix cultural travel with their relaxing vacation should visit Valor Chocolate Museum, the archeological museum Vilamuseu, and Torre El Aguilo for stunning views of the Medieterreanin sea and the coastline.
-There’s a bustling dining scene here too with beach bars and restaurants to try local cuisine and delicacies.
+There’s a bustling dining scene here with beach bars and restaurants to try local cuisine and delicacies.

 Similar to Alicante, you can base yourself in Villajoyosa and explore the nearby towns as a day trips.